jettjia/go-micro-frame-cli/README.md

-  help        Help about any command init        create and initialize an empty project install     install gf binary to system (might need root/admin permission) version     Show current binary version info
+  help        Help about any command init        create and initialize an empty project install     install gf binary to system (might need root/admin permission) run         Install common service, like go-micro-frame-cli run mysql start       A brief description of your command version     Show current binary version info

 Flags: